-Screen for Life (SFL) is Singapore’s national screening programme by the Health Promotion Board (HPB) that offers eligible Singaporeans subsided health screenings.
-Permanent residents (PRs) are not eligible for SFL subsidies.
+Healthier SG Screening is Singapore’s national screening programme by the Health Promotion Board (HPB) that offers eligible Singaporeans and Permanent Residents (PRs) subsided health screenings.
+Those who are PRs should check with the clinic for both the cost of the screening test and doctor’s consultation.

-SFL aims to encourage citizens to go for regular check-ups and follow-ups.
-It consolidates HPB’s screening programmes, previously known as Integrated Screening Programme, BreastScreen Singapore, CervicalScreen Singapore, Community Functional Screening Programme, and National Colorectal Cancer Screening Programme.
+The Healthier SG Screening programme aims to encourage citizens to go for regular check-ups and follow-ups.
+The scheme was renamed from SFL, which was itself a consolidation of HPB’s screening programmes, previously known as Integrated Screening Programme, BreastScreen Singapore, CervicalScreen Singapore, Community Functional Screening Programme, and National Colorectal Cancer Screening Programme.

 Read Also: Complete Guide To Healthcare Financing In Singapore